elisejiuqizhang/RLMSAD/README.md

 Check and modify the path in ```sys.path.append('/usr/local/data/elisejzh/Projects/RLMSAD')``` according to your path settings for related scripts.

 ### 1. Data Preprocessing
 These functions are already incorporated into a pre-defined module "data_process.py".
-There is no need to run this it individually as it will be loaded into and run by other scripts.
+(There is no need to run it individually as it will be loaded into and run by other scripts.)
 ### 2. Pretrain Base Detectors
 The five candidate base anomaly detectors include
 | Base Models                                                                            	| Paper Source                                                                                   	| Implementations                       	|